 Fortunately, there is still good news.
 If you are diagnosed with dental caries, or cavities as they are more commonly called, your restorative dentist could likely help to restore your comfort, quickly, with a modern dental filling!

-Four Common Causes of Cavities
+Five Common Causes of Cavities

 We don’t often think about our spit, but it serves several important purposes.
 In addition to aiding proper digestion, saliva keeps the mouth moist.
 It also counteracts the acid produced by plaque and tartar.
 Some individuals have saliva that is more basic.
 In fact, the more basic the saliva, the more effective it is for tooth remineralization.
 As a result, these patients have a naturally reduced risk for cavity formation.